locationtech/geomesa/docs/user/commandline_tools.rst

     $ geomesa-kafka
       Usage: geomesa-kafka [command] [command options]
         Commands:
-          create          Create a feature definition in GeoMesa describe        Describe the attributes of a given feature in GeoMesa help            Show help
+          create-schema   Create a feature definition in GeoMesa get-schema      Describe the attributes of a given feature in GeoMesa get-names       List GeoMesa features for a given zkPath help            Show help
-          list            List GeoMesa features for a given zkPath listen          Listen to a GeoMesa Kafka topic removeschema    Remove a schema and associated features from GeoMesa version         GeoMesa Version
+          listen          Listen to a GeoMesa Kafka topic remove-schema   Remove a schema and associated features from GeoMesa version         GeoMesa Version

 This usage text lists the available commands.
 To see help for an individual command, run ``geomesa-kafka help <command-name>``, which for example will give you something like this::

-    $ geomesa-kafka help list
+    $ geomesa-kafka help get-names
       List GeoMesa features for a given zkPath
-      Usage: list [options]
+      Usage: get-names [options]
         Options:
         * -b, --brokers
              Brokers (host:port, comma separated)